shiftsecurityleft/example-nodejs-express-app/README.md

 -   Infrastructure as Code (IaC) Platform = Terraform

 ## Before you start make sure you have following
--   Gitlab account w/personal access token (https recommended)
+-   Gitlab account.
--   AWS Account with temporary Administrator Role access
+-   AWS Account with temporary Administrator Role access.
--   Workstation with Git verison 2.2X or greater
+-   Workstation with Git verions 2.2X or greater installed
+-   Workstation with a text/code editor (example: vscode https://code.visualstudio.com/)
 ## Quick Start Guide

-## Run this cloudformation template to setup your AWS account for Infrapipe
+## Setup your Gitlab Account and workstation for Infrapipe
 1. Clone the repo to your Gitlab account
-1. Log into your AWS Account Console on your web browser
 1. Launch the following CloudFormation template to create the pipeline user, roles, and S3 bucket for terraform state.
 Take default values. [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=InfraPipeSetup&templateURL=https://shiftsecurityleft-infrapipe-cf.s3.amazonaws.com/infrapipe/branch/master/cf-templates/infrapipe-setup.cfn.yaml)
 1. Once the CF stack is completed, you can review resources that are created.
 1. In AWS CloudFormation console, go to resources -> click on the user created -> IAM users/terraform -> security credentials, and create a Access key